isabella232/win32-pr.es-es/desktop-src/Direct2D/id2d1rendertarget-settransform.md

-Para obtener ejemplos adicionales que muestran cómo transformar un destino de representación, vea [Cómo escalar un objeto](how-to-scale.md), [Cómo sesgar un objeto](how-to-skew.md)y [Cómo trasladar un objeto](how-to-translate.md).
+Para obtener ejemplos adicionales que muestran cómo transformar un destino de representación, vea [How to Scale an Object](how-to-scale.md), How to Skew an [Object](how-to-skew.md)y How to Translate [an Object](how-to-translate.md).

 ## <a name="requirements"></a>Requisitos